Carol Williams (singer)

-Carol Williams, born in Montclair, New Jersey, United States, is a vocalist and songwriter who achieved success with her disco songs in the 1970s.
+Carol Williams, born in Montclair, New Jersey, is a vocalist and songwriter who achieved success with her disco songs in the 1970s.
 She was the first female artist signed to the disco label Salsoul Records.

 Carol Williams was once a member of the post-disco/garage house studio project called Komiko.

 Career

 Williams began her career working with producer Vincent Montana, Jr. and the Salsoul Orchestra.
 Her most notable recording, "More", was very popular at a time when disco was just breaking into the mainstream.
 The success of "More" led to the 'Lectric Lady album, released on Salsoul Records in 1976 and featured the singles "Come Back" and "Love Is You".
 The latter song was sampled in 1999 by Italian DJ Spiller in an instrumental track called "Groove Jet", on the Mighty Miami EP, and in 2000 in the vocal version of the track, called "Groovejet (If This Ain't Love)" with vocals performed by Sophie Ellis-Bextor.
 The track featuring Ellis-Bextor reached number one in the UK and Australia, and sparked renewed demand for the original.

 Not long after the release of her album, Williams parted Salsoul Records.
 In 1978 she signed with Canadian label Roy B. Quality Records where she recorded a duet with singer producer Tony Valor "Love Has Come My Way".
 Her second album Reflections of Carol Williams was issued in 1979 and featured the singles "Tell the World" and "Dance the Night Away".